tonoli/Linux_the_cat/README.md

 My code is not the best, but it passed all the 42 tests successfully.

-### How do I use it?
+### Install and use it!

 I added a main file called **main.c**, it takes a file name as an argument, opens it and passes the file descriptor (fd) to get_next_line until get_next_line returns -1 or 0.

 **Note:** get_next_line returns -1, 0, 1 depending on wether an error has occurred, the reading has been completed or a line has been read respectively.

+* Install

-Alright, so first of all, download/clone this repo:
+Download/clone this repo:

 	git clone https://github.com/tonoli/Linux_the_cat

-Get into it and build the library:
+Get into it and build:

 	cd cat_linux
 	make